A Dream of Good Fortune: Plot summary

 Meanwhile, Kang and his male neighbors are talking while preparing for their dog feast.
 As squatters, they are troubled because a nearby neighborhood of squatters had recently been leveled in the space of a day.
 The men discuss the tenuous future of their own shantytown.
 The neighborhood leader assures the worried men that their neighborhood will not be destroyed in the near future.
 In addition, he tells them that he has received confirmation that all the neighborhood households will receive fifty thousand wŏn in relocation aid because of the age of their neighborhood.
 One of the neighborhood men notices the gathering and drops by on his way to get noodles for his liquor stand.

 When the neighbor returns to his stand with the noodles, he soon sees Kŭnho.
 After work, Kŭnho came to the stand for drinks with a bandage on his hand.
 Angry about his sister's predicament, he talks crudely to some factory girls and sings a gloomy song about the plight of a poor factory boy.
 Then Kŭnho wanders the streets drunk.
 When Kŭnho makes it home, Kang's wife finds out that her son lost three fingers in an accident at work, but instead of being distraught, she is glad, because now she can use his compensation money for Misun's marriage.
-Inside the house, a local suitor that Kang's wife found comes to ask Misun to marry him, and Misun accepts his proposal.
+Inside the house, a local suitor that Kang's wife found (but who is in fact Kang's boss) comes to ask Misun to marry him, and Misun accepts his proposal.

 The story ends with the suitor going outside to where Kang and the neighbors are finishing their party.
-After having eaten dog soup and drunken makkŏli, some of the men are singing, and some are dancing.
+Having eaten dog soup and gotten drunk on makkŏli, some of the men are singing, and some are dancing.
 The story ends with the suitor informing Kang that he will be Kang's new son-in-law.